felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

   description: Instructions on connecting Deliveroo with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 ---

-Connecting Deliveroo to HubRise can be done with a few simple steps.
+Connecting Deliveroo to HubRise can be done with a few steps.

 ---